Nuitka/Nuitka/.github/ISSUE_TEMPLATE.md

   external dependencies.
 Issues without this may get rejected without much consideration.

-* In your issue the options used
+* Provide in your issue the Nuitka options used

   Ideally use the project feature, so options and example code go alone